vyas-lab/vyas-lab.github.io/_news/announcement_7.md

 inline: false
 related_posts: false
 ---
-Congratulations to Jason and Guneet our SE team on wining the SE event: Passion Energy week! 🏆❇️
+Congratulations to Jason and Guneet, our SE team, on wining the SE event: Passion Energy week! 🏆❇️